Actindo-AG/Documentation/Payments/UserInterface/08a_Connections.md

 **Credentials**

 The fields displayed in the *Credentials* section vary depending on the selected driver.
+You can get information on it from your payment service provider.

 - [SAVE]
   Click this button to save any changes made.